-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-Governing Board and Citizens' Oversight Committee Lindsay Unified School District Lindsay, California
+Governing Board and Citizens Oversight Committee Lindsay Unified School District Lindsay, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Lindsay Unified School District (the District) Building Fund (Proposition 39), and the related notes of the financial statements as of and for the year ended June 30, 2013, and have issued our report thereon dated December 10, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Lindsay Unified School District (the District) Building Fund (Measure L), as of and for the year ended June 30, 2014, and the related notes of the financial statements, and have issued our report thereon dated December 5, 2014.

-As discussed in Note 1, the financial statements present only the Building Fund specific to Proposition 39, and are not intended to present fairly the financial position and changes in financial position of Lindsay Unified School District in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Building Fund specific to Measure L, and are not intended to present fairly the financial position and changes in financial position of Lindsay Unified School District in accordance with accounting principles generally accepted in the United States of America.